realkiwitae/Galaga/Notes.md

 # 16th/12
 1. Main Menu for starting game and scoreboard at the end of game
 2. Menu stuff is working atm gonna start checking how to spawn enemies and formations

+# 17th/12
+1. no time ~ I was doing AOC day 16th https://adventofcode.com/2022 got 32*
+2. I added a game mode for diff win conditions, ill add a toggle in the menu at some point

+# 18th/12
+1. won't be there tomorrow ~